 10.2 Release of Liability.
-Customer acknowledges that ENA may have a conflict of interest in selling Gas to Customer under the Gas Sale Contract as well as providing pricing information pursuant to Section 10.1 that may influence Customer’s determination whether and when to fix or unfix pricing, thereby affecting the price Customer pays for Gas under the Gas Sale Contract.
-Customer acknowledges and agrees that it has and will have access to independent recommendations, market forecasts and other information and expertise to assist it in determining whether and when to fix and unfix pricing and that it will not solely rely or depend on market forecasts or other information provided by ENA.
-Customer hereby irrevocably waives any right or remedy that might be available to Customer and releases ENA from any liability by reason of ENA having such conflict of interest and acknowledges that it gives this waiver and release with full knowledge of its rights and the benefit of independent legal advice.
+Palo Alto acknowledges that ENA may have a conflict of interest in selling Gas to Palo Alto under the Gas Sale Contract as well as providing pricing information pursuant to Section 10.1 that may influence Palo Alto’s determination whether and when to fix or unfix pricing, thereby affecting the price Palo Alto pays for Gas under the Gas Sale Contract.
+Palo Alto acknowledges and agrees that it has and will have access to independent recommendations, market forecasts and other information and expertise to assist it in determining whether and when to fix and unfix pricing and that it will not solely rely or depend on market forecasts or other information provided by ENA.
+Palo Alto hereby irrevocably waives any right or remedy that might be available to Palo Alto and releases ENA from any liability by reason of ENA having such conflict of interest and acknowledges that it gives this waiver and release with full knowledge of its rights and the benefit of independent legal advice.

 10.3 Purchase Offer.
-Upon the written request of Customer specifying quantities, receipt point, and term, ENA will provide Customer an offer to purchase those quantities of Fixed Quantity Gas and Gas purchased under a Third Party Contract which Customer desires to sell into the market (the "Excess Gas").
-Such offer to purchase the Excess Gas will be based on market conditions at the time of Customer’s request.
+Upon the written request of Palo Alto specifying quantities, receipt point, and term, ENA will provide Palo Alto an offer to purchase those quantities of Fixed Quantity Gas and Gas purchased under a Third Party Contract which Palo Alto desires to sell into the market (the "Excess Gas").
+Such offer by ENA to purchase the Excess Gas will be made on terms acceptable to ENA in its sole discretion

 ARTICLE 11.
 REPRESENTATIONS, WARRANTIES AND ACKNOWLEDGMENTS

-11.1 Customer .
-Customer represents and warrants as follows:
+11.1 Palo Alto .
+Palo Alto represents and warrants as follows:

-(a) Customer is a municipal corporation duly organized, validly existing and in good standing under the laws of the State of California.
+(a) Palo Alto is a municipal corporation duly organized, validly existing and in good standing under the laws of the State of California.

-(b) Customer has all requisite corporate power and authority to own its respective properties and assets and to carry on its respective businesses as currently conducted and as proposed to be conducted during the Term.
-Customer has all requisite corporate power and authority to execute, deliver and perform its obligations under each Operational Agreement.
+(b) Palo Alto has all requisite corporate power and authority to execute, deliver and perform its obligations under each Operational Agreement.